denisa/clq-action/test/changelog/added-is-major.md

-# test changelog

-Keep the newest entry at top, format date according to ISO 8601: `YYYY-MM-DD`.
+# Keep the newest entry at top, format date according to ISO 8601: `YYYY-MM-DD`.

 This changelog uses the original built-in categories, and is here for testing purpose only.